 - The second is toffee, which melts into delicious caramelized sugar bits

 - Third is resting the dough 36-48 hours.
-This allows the flavors to meld together and that is what gives it that bakery look and flavor.
+Similar to this Jacques Torres’ cookie recipe, this allows the flavors to meld together and that is what gives it that bakery look and flavor.

 INGREDIENTS